 As the flight was short, the aircraft landed in Changi not long after, the ride was very smooth and checking the flight schedule for tomorrow, this aircraft was flying to Taipei in the morning.

 Flying on Jetstar definitely gets you from point A to B on time, that's the most important aspect for travellers.
 Comparing this with other Low-Cost Carriers in Singapore, it is better than them.
 (TigerAir and Scoot) in my opinion.
 Even Air Asia and Air Asia X are my preference over those two as well.
 This is in terms of reliability.
 Flight delays are inevitable and you will see for yourselves how these airlines handle the matter.

 Some information you might find this useful:

 - For long delays or cancellation on Low-Cost Carriers usually, they can't transfer you to other airlines as they have no interline agreement with their rivals with the exception of Tiger Air and Scoot which are partners and they do compete with one another on certain routes like Bangkok and Taipei.

 For this case, the passengers can transfer to the other airline depends whether the other flight has available seats.

 -So if you are scared of this, I would recommend you to pay a bit more and fly on the premium airlines instead.
 From time to time, you get good offers on certain routes.
-Keep a look out and if possible, try to book your air ticket in advance, normally its cheaper than booking it at a last minute.
+Keep a lookout and if possible, try to book your air ticket in advance, normally its cheaper than booking it at the last minute.

-The Low Cost strategy has certainly play a big part in revolutionise the aviation industry.
+The Low-Cost strategy has certainly played a big part in revolutionising the aviation industry.

 KUL Airport experience: 6/10